gbgabiola/100DaysOfCode/r1-log.md

 ## Day 54: August 04, Saturday
 **Today's Progress**: Continue with cs101 lectures and exercises.
 Having a hard time answering quizzes and problem sets.

+## Day 55-56: August 06-07, Monday to Tuesday
+**Today's Progress**: Continue with the cs101 problem set.
+Literally struggling with the sets.
+This time I can't connect the dots, struggle to use the concepts I learned the combined it to a solution

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: